 What type of information do we collect?

-- Personal information provided by you and anyone named on the plan, directly or via the company who sold you the plan:
+- Personal information provided by you, about you and any additional drivers, directly or via the company who sold you the plan:

 - Contact details